 - Less imports: meaning less food miles.

 - Less processed: meaning less energy consumption.

 - A plant-based diet: means less carbon emissions from meat farming and its linked deforestation.

 Applying the points above to apply to your in-destination time, and you’ll make wiser choices for activities’ carbon impacts while you’re there.
 For example, choose

-When you lessen your carbon impact, not only do you have a more sustainable trip, but you’ll also have a more authentic, local, better, experience!
+In the meantime, if you do lessen your carbon impact, not only do you have a more sustainable trip, but you’ll also have a more authentic, local, better, experience.

 Think of something we’ve left out?
 Questions?
 Let us know!